Weymouth and Portland National Sailing Academy: 2012 Olympic and Paralympic Games

-In 2005, the Weymouth and Portland National Sailing Academy was chosen as the venue for the sailing competition at the London 2012 Olympic and Paralympic games.
-WPNSA was chosen to host these events due to its existing World class facilities.
-The Olympic Delivery Authority has built upon these facilities providing a new 220m slipway accessible at all states of tide and wind, an additional 70 marina berths and an extended dinghy park with capacity for 600 boats.
-In addition, the Academy provides direct access to Portland Harbour and Weymouth Bay which have been credited as some of the best sailing waters in the World.
+In 2005, the Weymouth and Portland National Sailing Academy was chosen as the venue for the sailing competition at the London 2012 Olympic and Paralympic Games.
+WPNSA was chosen to host these events due to its existing world-class facilities.
+The Olympic Delivery Authority has built upon these facilities, providing a new 220m slipway accessible at all states of tide and wind, an additional 70 marina berths, and an extended dinghy park with capacity for 600 boats.
+In addition, the Academy provides direct access to Portland Harbour and Weymouth Bay, which have been credited as some of the best sailing waters in the World.
 Olympic sailing events took place between 28 July and 11 August 2012, and Paralympic events between 31 August and 5 September.
 One course was in Portland Harbour and four in Weymouth Bay.
 Sailors from all over the world competed for 30 medals in the Olympic Games and 18 medals in the Paralympic Games.
 A cruise liner berthed at Portland Port was used as accommodation.

 The academy is around 190 km from the Olympic Zone in central London.
 There was concern about the logistics of transporting athletes from London to the academy, as there is no motorway in Dorset, and transport links are already often congested in summer.
 Weymouth and Portland Borough Council lobbied the Department for Transport to reinstate double track between Moreton and Dorchester South on the South West Main Line and increase services from Weymouth railway station to London Waterloo and Bristol, and to introduce new direct services to Exeter.
 Services to London Waterloo began running every 30 minutes from December 2007, but services through Bristol to Cardiff were stopped.
 On 5 April 2007, Dorset County Council granted planning permission for a relief road scheme to alleviate congestion between Weymouth and Dorchester, which includes a single carriageway running 7 km north of Weymouth, and a 1000-space park-and-ride scheme, costing £84.5 million.
 Work on the road commenced in 2008, and as anticipated it was completed in three years, in time for the 2012 Olympic sailing events.

 Events after the Olympics and Paralympics

-In October 2021, Weymouth and Portland National Sailing Academy was announced host of the 2023 29er World Championships.
+In October 2021, Weymouth and Portland National Sailing Academy was announced as the host of the 2023 29er World Championships.